Our current team:

 Jeremy is the instigator and coordinator of the Urban Agriculture Consortium, and is part of a nascent Oral History of Environmental Action project.
 He has an NVQ5 (Management) & graduated from the School for Social Entrepreneurs (2019).

 Jeremy also runs an allotment, sings with The Island Folk, and plays guitar with the All at Sea ceilidh band, both of which are slowly emerging from lockdown.
 In November 2018 Jeremy passed his Yachtmaster exam and is a qualified sailing instructor.

 Maddy Longhurst – Maddy has always followed her instincts to work on initiatives and ideas that lie in the fertile margins and serve future generations.
-Recently this has involved.. the protection of land and soils, community-led thermal imaging, Ecosystem Restoration Design, creating regenerative Tiny House Settlements and gleaning training for communities.
+Recently this has involved the protection of land and soils, community-led thermal imaging of cold homes, Ecosystem Restoration Design, creating regenerative Tiny House Settlements, Sociocracy and Gleaning training for communities.
 Maddy worked on Phase 1 of the urban agriculture project in 2019 and is currently coordinating the Urban Agriculture Consortium with Jeremy.

-She is studying Ecosystem Restoration Design with Gaia Education, did a degree in Town and Country Planning, is a Community Organiser (level3), believes in the healing power of nature for all types of human dis-ease, and finds her joy in the sea, the sky, Rilke, silence, fires, singing, bramble bashing, unexplainable community wisdom, her daughter Martha and The Last Kingdom.
+She has studied Ecosystem Restoration Design with Gaia Education, did a degree in Town and Country Planning, is a Community Organiser (level3), believes in the healing power of nature for all types of human dis-ease, and finds her joy in the sea, the sky, sit-spots, fires, singing, brambling, unexplainable community wisdom, her daughter Martha, Rilke and Ursula K Le Guin.